VeekeshKumar2408/Trading-Platform-API-Backend/README.md

-# Save the updated README content as a markdown file
-readme_content = """
 # Trading-Platform-API-Backend (In Development)

 This is the backend for a **Bitcoin Trading Platform** built as an **API** using **Java** and **Spring Boot**.
 The platform allows users to securely trade Bitcoin, manage their wallets, and view transaction history.
 It integrates with third-party APIs like **CoinGecko** to fetch real-time Bitcoin data and includes payment gateway integrations with **Razorpay** and **Stripe** for seamless transactions.